-Fermilab's Visa Office is in Wilson Hall, on the first floor, west side.
-Our entrance is directly north of the elevator banks, next to the restrooms.
+Fermilab's Visa Office is in Wilson Hall, 15th floor, west side.
 Regular office hours are 8 am to 5 pm, Monday to Friday, with a one hour break during lunchtime.

 Did you know...

 A "visa" is the stamp in your passport that suggests what you would like to do in the U.S. Your "status" sets what you are permitted to do while in the U.S. It is shown by your I-94 Card.
 Your visa may expire while you are in the U.S., but your status cannot expire.